ReScience/ReScience-submission/article/Larisch-2018.md

 pop_Ten = Population(geometry=10, neuron=spkNeurV1, name="pop_Ten")
 ```
 To connect two neuron populations and define the weight matrix between them, ANNarchy provides the __Projection__ object.
-The 'pre' argument define the pre-synaptic population and the 'post' argument the post-synaptic population.
+The 'pre' argument defines the pre-synaptic population and the 'post' argument the post-synaptic population.
-Both arguments expects a __Population__ object.
+Both arguments expect a __Population__ object.
 The 'target' argument defines the target variable of the post-synaptic neuron, which is increased by the weight value after a pre-synaptic spike.

 ``` python